DhaouadiFiras/Website/content/posts/gnuplot.md

 + Preferably a machine running with unix-based OS.
 + A text editor.
 + `gnuplot` (5.0 or higher).
 + A LaTex installation.
-You can for instance install the `texlive-full` package which comes with everything, or just install `texlive-latex-recommended` plus :
+You can for instance install the `texlive-full` package which comes with everything, or just install `texlive-latex-recommended` plus the packages:
   - `texlive-fonts-recommended`
   - `cm-super`